sbb-design-systems/sbb-angular/src/journey-maps/web-component/web-component-examples.md

 ## On your local machine

-If you check out this project from GitHub, You can get a simple example of the Web Component up and running on your local machine by running `JM_API_KEY=<YOUR-API-KEY> yarn start:journey-maps-wc`.
+If you check out this project from GitHub, You can get a simple example of the Web Component up and running on your local machine by running `JM_API_KEY=<YOUR-API-KEY> pnpm start:journey-maps-wc`.

 ## On Stackblitz